hamza-cskn/MasterDuels-Issues/README.md

 # Welcome to the Issue Tracker of MasterDuels
 Please be sure you've read the **Attention** part below before reporting an issue.

+Go [issues page](https://github.com/Obliviated/MasterDuels-Issues/issues) to create new issue report or view an issue report.

 🇹🇷 [Click to see Turkish description](https://github.com/Obliviated/MasterDuels-Issues/blob/main/README_TR.md)

 ### What is MasterDuels